buzzm/ethutils/README.md

     block *after* the given `fromDate` will be used as a starting point.
  *  Nothing happens until `start()` is called.
 This permits separation of the locus of initialization from the logic where the callback will be active.
+    `start()` returns after the historic lookup and processing are complete and the websocket listener has been established, leaving a subthread running.
  *  Subscription can be formally shut down with the `stop()` method.